Welcome to our Home – St. Laurence Church Elgin, IL

 - Transmisión en vivo de misas en nuestra página de Facebook

 Don’t have Facebook?
-We are posting the recordings to our website at Most Recent Mass Recordings
+We are posting the recordings on our YouTube channel and to our website at Most Recent Mass Recordings

 Jesus sent His Apostles to preach the Good News of the Gospel to the whole world.